 - Nagisa's play, based on a story she only partially remembers, obviously parallels the plot of the girl and the garbage doll in the Illusionary World.
 In the end, Nagisa recalls that it ends with a song, which she improvs in her performance.
 Tomoya chides her that the song at the end of the story probably isn't "Big Dango Family".
 Actually, it is!
 It's hummed by the girl to the garbage doll as the Illusionary World is torn apart at the end of ~After Story~.

-- A common complaint I have heard about the ending parallels the ending to Nagisa's play.
+- A common complaint about the ending parallels the ending to Nagisa's play.
 She sings a happy song at the end and Tomoya says it ruined the emotional buildup.
 And at the end of the series.
 All of the bad things that happened to Tomoya in AS was reversed.
 Some people didn't like that, because the series had been so sad up until that part and then since it was reversed it kind of ruined the emotional buildup according to some people.
-This is fridge Brilliance to me because I think that was intentional.
+This is Fridge Brilliance because it may have been intentional.
 Nagisa brushed off Tomoya's critique because in the end she wanted the play to end on a brighter note.
 And the creators wanted the series to end on a brighter note too.
 And for every person that didn't like that, there was a lot more that did.
 It was the correct choice since the series isn't trying to be sad, it's trying to be touching.
 We see the good and the bad of their lives and we become inspired even.
 Ending the series like that or with Nagisa and Ushio still dead would just make the series depressing rather than touching.
 It would make the series nihilistic rather than hopeful.

 - The reason Kotomi insists that people spell her name with three hiragana is that her name is a portmanteau of her parents: Koutaro and Mizue, who died in a plane crash.
 She wants to make sure to honor their memories.

 - More like Fridge Hilarious, but in the Visual Novel Kyou complains about all the love letters she's getting from other girls...
-This is probably the result of Tomoya declaring that she is a lesbian in front of their whole class at the start of the sory.
+This is probably the result of Tomoya (falsely) declaring that she is a bisexual in front of their whole class at the start of the story.

 - Nagisa dying was a horrible blow for Akio and Sanae, but they were able to continue on knowing all their efforts and sacrifices allowed their daughter to be both happy, even if for a short time and also give birth to Ushio.
 But if the Episode 21 ending timeline continues as a spilt timeline, or in some fan's opinion, as the real ending, then they.
 Have.
 Lost.
 Everything.
 The daughter they raised is dead, their granddaughter is dead, their son-in-law is dead and they are too old to have another child.
 Everything that kept them going through their struggles and lives is gone.
 They will wake up in the morning to find that their dreams are totally shattered and have, more then anything, only each other, which as so many couples who have lost children can tell you, can simply not be enough sometimes.